cgs-earth/ref_pws/README.md

 6. [x] Update the layer on Hydroshare

-This workflow will be packaged into a Dockerfile that builds a Docker image based on this repository, and exports a finalized `cws.gpkg` to the user's mapped Docker volume.
+This workflow will be packaged into a Dockerfile that builds a Docker image based on this repository, and exports a finalized `cws.gpkg` to the Hydroshare resource [here](https://www.hydroshare.org/resource/c9d8a6a6d87d4a39a4f05af8ef7675ad/)

 To run the workflow: